hamdikavak/hamdikavak.github.io/c5_publications.md

 2. Synthetic Populations for Public Health Policy and Planning.
 E. Von Hoene, <strong>H. Kavak</strong>, and T. Anderson.
 Book chapter to appear in <em>Synthetic Population: Predicting Futures with Realistic Digital Communities</em>, edited by Ed Hua, Bianica Pires, and Jon Cline.

 3. Surrogate Modeling for Agent-Based Simulation. <strong>H. Kavak</strong>.
-Book chapter to appear in <em>Artificial Intelligence in Modeling and Simulation</em>, edited by Philippe J. Giabbanelli.
+Book chapter to appear in <em>Artificial Intelligence in Modeling and Simulation</em>, edited by Philippe J. Giabbanelli and Istvan David.